NAUI Board of Directors Election

 Click To Email

-Keith has been a NAUI member since 1973.
-Since that time he became a Lifetime NAUI Member and received several Outstanding Service and Continued Service Awards.
-In 1993 the NAUI Membership honored him by electing him to the first of 4 terms as a member of the NAUI Board of Directors.
-During those terms, he served several as the Board’s Chairman.
-He was further honored in 2003 with induction into the NAUI Hall of Honor.
+In 1993 I was honored when the NAUI Membership elected me to the first of 4 terms as a member of the NAUI Board of Directors.
+During those 4 terms, I served several as the Board’s Chairman and was further honored in 2003 with induction into the NAUI Hall of Honor.
+My accomplishments during those terms are too numerous to list in the space allowed.
+Please feel free to contact me for additional information.

 Answers To The